hend-a-ghafour/Analyzing_Marketing_Campaigns/README.md

     3. Which combinations of age group and marketing channel yield the highest conversion rates?
     4. How do ad type and user age interact to influence conversion and retention rates?
 - ***Language Effects:***
-    5. How do matched languages and user age together affect conversion and retention rates?
+    5. With English as the dominant language, does it influence conversion and retention rates across different age groups?
-    6. How does language performance vary across marketing channels in terms of user engagement and retention?
+    6. For non-English languages, does matching the ad and user language across marketing channels lead to higher conversion and retention rates?
 ## $\color{#454775}{Dataset}$ $\color{#454775}{Description:}$
 1. ***user_id*** → An identifier for each user _(7309 user)_.
    >***Note:*** _A user may use more than one platform and engage in more than one day_